How to Become an Oncology Nurse Practitioner

 What is the Career Outlook for an Oncology Nurse Practitioner?

-According to the U.S. Bureau of Labor Statistics (BLS), the career outlook for NPs is excellent, with an expected 38% growth rate from 2022 to 2032.
+According to the U.S. Bureau of Labor Statistics (BLS), the career outlook for NPs is excellent, with an expected growth of 40% (much faster than average) in the coming decade.

-While the BLS does not differentiate between the different types of NPs, oncology NPs will always be in need since cancer remains the leading cause of death worldwide.
-The National Cancer Institute estimates that there will be more than 1.9 million new cancer cases in the U.S. in 2022 alone.
+While the BLS does not differentiate between the different types of NPs, oncology NPs will always be in demand since cancer remains the leading cause of death worldwide.
+The National Cancer Institute estimates that there will be more than 2 million new cancer cases in the U.S. in 2025 alone.

 What are the Continuing Education Requirements for an Oncology Nurse Practitioner?

-Continuing education requirements (CEU) hours will vary based on the state of licensure.
+Continuing education requirements (CEUs) will vary based on the state of licensure.
 For each state an individual is licensed, CEU hours will be required.
 Generally, NPs are required to have a minimum of 75 contact hours of continuing education in the specialty area.

 Board-certified oncology NPs can utilize continuing education hours for both the certification renewal and NP renewal.
 It is important to confirm with the state board of nursing to determine the specific number of hours required for renewal.